 Reports of the grave appearing come from all over the world.
 From the tropical reefs of the Talinian Ocean to the cold white icebergs of Reaver's Deep.
 Large inland seas and freshwater lakes have all manifested the Grave at some point.

 Scholars, priests, and poets all have their own theories about how and why the Grave appears.
-Wizard's claim that the temporal echoes between the Bakunawa's two known deaths mixed with the unborn god-moons it devoured send it throughout the world's timeline.
+Wizards claim that the temporal echoes between the Bakunawa's two known deaths mixed with the unborn god-moons it devoured send it throughout the world's timeline.
 Priests claim that the Bakunawa is cursed by the divine energy it consumed and that those gods still want to be born into the world.
 The poets say that the song of the Seven Moons demands to be heard.

 The great serpent that ate six of the seven moons before being slain by Thaya, the last moon goddess.
 It returned as a weapon of the Far Realm during the Far War and succeeded in shattering her moon before they died in combat against each other.

 Ginunting ng Thaya